 - Accommodate various payment methods: Eliminate that embarrassing moment when your customers dig through their wallets to find the right card.
 Offering e-wallet, contactless, and PayPal payment methods can help reduce the time it takes customers to complete transactions.

 - Saved payment types: Returning customers don’t even need to take their wallets out when you save their preferred payment method in your POS.
 This method is an excellent strategy for boutique and service businesses that have close client relationships.

-- Check out on the sales floor: Reach customers where they’re at, without needing to wait in line.
+- Checkout on the sales floor or at the table: Reach customers where they’re at, without needing to wait in line.
 Mobile and tablet POS systems allow associates to ring transactions on the sales floor as soon as shoppers make a buying decision.

+Along with improved customer service is engaging customers directly.
 With all your POS data, you can build targeted campaigns to reach potential customers with personalized messaging and promotions.
-In 2018, more than half of marketing leaders increased personalization spend—yet it remains a top challenge for small retailers.
-A POS makes these personalization efforts more manageable and more effective.
+In 2021, 60% of shoppers surveyed said they were more likely to become repeat customers after a personalized experience.
+A POS makes these personalization efforts more manageable and effective.

-A successful loyalty program needs to be easy to sign up for and easy to use.
+A successful loyalty program needs to be easy to sign up for and use.
 POS systems make it easy to add customers to your loyalty program and redeem rewards when they check out with a user-friendly interface.
-This is especially important when you consider that 28% of Gen Z consumers won’t sign up for a loyalty program if it takes too long to do so, and 40% of shoppers feel that loyalty programs make it too hard to earn any rewards.

 Trackable (and Actionable) Customer Feedback